 The remainder of the Guide will focus primarily on organizational foresight, the resources and tools that help us do better foresight with other people, on teams and in organizations.
 But many of these models can also improve our personal foresight as well, as they help us make better professional and life decisions.

 Whether they are unconscious or conscious, implicit or explicit, informal or formal, our systems models are the foundations on which we build our practice.
 They are our mental “maps of what matters.”
-Models are thus also dangerous, as they can bias us to prefer certain foresight methods (specialized practices to produce foresight, seen in the next chapter) over others, and they limit what we pay attention to, or even see.
+Models are thus also dangerous, as they can bias us to prefer certain foresight methods, specialized practices to produce foresight (outlined in Chapter 6) over others.
+Models can limit what we pay attention to, and if we aren’t careful or humble enough, even see.

 For some, this chapter is the most challenging in our Guide, and may be better skimmed than read.
 There are a dizzying variety of models that can help you make sense of your client’s problems, pick better foresight methods and balance and prioritize your work.
 This is only a good sample.
 Knowing which is the best fit for your needs isn’t always obvious, and comes with experience.
 Reviewing the literature advocating each model to find case studies, and judging whether those are similar to yours can be very helpful.
 But the first step is to be aware of the great breadth of models that have proven helpful in foresight work, so let’s begin.

 We’ll now look at some good foresight models, in two main classes: I. Category Models, which propose key categories for foresight thinking and action, and II and III.
 Process Models, which look at processes which flow between categories.
 In Process Models we will look mainly at cyclic models, those that propose a cyclic flow between categories.
 We do this in homage to the evo devo theory of change, itself a cyclic model.
 If we live in an evo devo universe, cyclic flows, both evolutionary and developmental, are going to be the most interesting and important processes around.